-COM 101 Debate

-Students earn one to three credits through participation on the Debate Team by successfully completing the terms of the Contract for Credit in SCT Activities, subject to approval by instructor and department chair.
+COM 101 Debate 3.00 Students earn one to three credits through participation on the Debate Team by successfully completing the terms of the Contract for Credit in SCT Activities, subject to approval by instructor and department chair.
 No more than three credits may be taken in SC 101 during any one semester.
 Students should not enroll in SC 101 and 256 for credit concurrently.
 Each semester.

-COM 110 Intro to Human Comm

-A theoretical overview of the concepts involved in the human communication process.

-COM 113 Public Speaking

-Introduces the long tradition of public speaking, examines the role of public speaking in a multicultural world, applies the principles of research, organization and delivery to preparation and presentation of speeches, presents techniques students can use to combat stage fright, teaches applications of listening and critical thinking skills, and provides coaching for delivering a minimum of three in-class speeches designed for a variety of contexts.
-Each semester.
+COM 110 Intro to Human Comm 3.00 A theoretical overview of the concepts involved in the human communication process.
+COM 113 Public Speaking 3.00 Introduces the long tradition of public speaking, examines the role of public speaking in a multicultural world, applies the principles of research, organization and delivery to preparation and presentation of speeches, presents techniques students can use to combat stage fright, teaches applciationsof